ludo-mastant/Projet-Monopoly/chartre_prog.md

-# Programming Charter for Monopoly in Python
+# Programming Charter for Monopoly school edition in Python

-This charter defines the best practices and guidelines to follow when developing the **Monopoly in Python** project.
+This charter defines the best practices and guidelines to follow when developing the **Monopoly school edition in Python** project.
 The aim is to ensure consistency, readability, and maintainability of the code throughout the project.

 ---